 II.
 Specific Requirements

-What devices will be acceptable?
+What devices are acceptable?

 PC laptops, Apple MacBooks, or tablets (mini iPad, iPad or android)